-- Meet the minimum program requirements. - Complete the total hours in their course of study. - Successfully complete all phases required for each program. - Meet services quota requirements. - Maintain satisfactory grades for exams and work projects. - Complete tuition and fee obligations unless other arrangements have been made.
+- Meet the minimum program requirements. - Complete the required number of clock hours as specified in the Information Catalog and on the contract - Successfully complete all phases required for each program. - Meet services quota requirements. - Obtain satisfactory grades for all written and practical exams and projects. - Satisfy all financial obligations to the school unless other arrangements have been made.